 Nevertheless, the proceedings do appear to have inadvertently provided answers to some key questions about the Jimenez-Slater administration.
 It also begs others about who knew what and when, both in 2010 when the club was bought from Murray’s complete control, and in 2013.
 The only disclosure directly relevant to Murray appears to be that he would have to write off some of the money owed to him as part of the deal with Duchatelet.

-My acknowledgements to MountsfieldPark on Charlton Life, who found it.
+My acknowledgements to MountsfieldPark on Charlton Life, who found the judgement.